vuestorefront/vue-storefront/packages/core/docs/general/context.md

 ## Dependencies between composables

 Sometimes there is a need to create a dependency between composables.
-To do this, you have to implement special function called `provide`.
-This function is being called on the composable itself and the returned properties will be available in the context of the factoryParams functions.
+To do this, you have to implement a special function called `provide`.
+This function is being called on the composable itself and the returned properties will be available in the context of the `factoryParams` functions.

 ```js